kennyrnwilson/javascript-ecosystem/README.md

 ## JavaScript Modules
 In this section I introduce JavaScript modules and show the basic usages of the modern ecma script module format.
 I also very briefly cover the old CommonJS modules.[here](./code/javascript-module-formats/README.MD)

+## Adding Modules to the Basic Client Server example
+I now extend the simple client server example by adding JavaScript modules.
+[See](./code/basic-client-server-and-modules/README.MD)

 ## References
 |Resource|